wang-russell/rsm/README.md

 *pub fn send_asyn_priority_msg(dst:&rsm_component_t,msg:rsm_message_t)->errcode::RESULT*

-for the receiver side, the application use msg.decode::<T>(v) to restore the message to application defined type
+for the receiver side, the application must use msg.decode::<T>(v) to restore the message to application defined type

 RSM also provides a timer service, application can set timer simply by calling **set_timer** function, once the timer is set and expired, rsm task will receive a on_timer event, which is defined in the Runnable trait.

 *pub fn set_timer(dur_msec:u64,loop_count:u64,timer_data:usize)->Option<rsm_timer_id_t>*
 *pub fn kill_timer_by_id(timer_id:rsm_timer_id_t)->errcode::RESULT*

+Schedule priority
+---
+RSM support several predefined task priorities, they are mapped to the underlying OS thread schedule policies or priorities.

+for the Linux OS, realtime priority map to the schedule_policy=SCHED_RR, non-realtime ones map to policy=SCHED_OTHER.

+for Windows, RSM use THREAD_PRIORITY_TIME_CRITICAL const represents realtime priority.

+pub enum E_RSM_TASK_PRIORITY {
+    THREAD_PRI_LOW = 0,
+	THREAD_PRI_NORMAL = 1,
+	THREAD_PRI_HIGH = 2,
+	THREAD_PRI_REALTIME = 3,
+	THREAD_PRI_REALTIME_HIGH = 4,
+    THREAD_PRI_REALTIME_HIGHEST = 5,
+}

 Diagnostic
 ===
-Developer and user can use rest api get running status and statistics
+Developer and user can use rest api to get running status and statistics of RSM.

 Built in api
 ---